Clear Gel Essentials: Your Skincare Checklist

 When to Consult a Dermatologist

-If you experience severe irritation, persistent breakouts, or allergic reactions, stop using the product immediately.
+If your skin starts throwing a proper tantrum, stop using the product immediately.
 Consult a professional if you're unsure about combining active ingredients or if your skin concerns aren't improving after consistent use.

 Patch Testing and Sensitivity